Linaro/website/_posts/current/blog/2023-10-17-ledge-blogs-uefi-http-and-https-boot-in-u-boot.md

 ```

 \
-Note: We are in the process of upstreaming patches.
+**Note**: We are in the process of upstreaming patches.
 The command sequence above will be part of the UEFI [Bootmanager](https://lore.kernel.org/u-boot/20230922071119.1439482-1-masahisa.kojima@linaro.org/).

 Then we can see loader grub bootloader: